 - How to sleep (link to sleep blog) all night and

 - What nutrition can support your new hormonal environment

 Olive oil, Inflammation and Joint Health – the powerful connection

 Nutrients for reducing inflammation in your joints come from olive oil – especially the nutrients oleocanthal and vitamin E. According to Australia’s Olive Wellness Institute, adding olives and Extra Virgin Olive Oil to the diet is crucial to reducing joint pain and improving cardiac health as we age.
-This is why I have a focus on the Mediterranean Diet in the powerful MyMT™ progammes, which I’ve specifically tailored from menopause, post-menopause and women’s healthy ageing studies.
+This is why I have a focus on a modified Mediterranean Diet in the powerful MyMT™ progammes, which I’ve specifically tailored from menopause, post-menopause and women’s healthy ageing studies.